MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

-We used a requirements.txt for managing our dependencies.
-The list of dependencies was auto-generated using pipreqs.
+Packages are mananged in conda environments.
+The packages required can be found in the requirements.txt file which is placed in the top folder in the cookiecutter structure.
+In this txt file we have a complete list of all used packages and relevant versions in this project.
+The requirement.txt file was auto-generated using the command pipreqs.
 To get a complete copy of our development enviroment, one would have to run the following commands (assuming they have git and Python 3.10 installed):
 ```
 git clone https://github.com/MikkelGodsk/dtu_mlops_exam_project.git
 cd dtu_mlops_exam_project
+conda create -n myenv
 pip install -r requirements.txt
 dvc pull
 python setup.py install
 ```

 ### Question 5